 If your situation does not conform to the MEES definition of postdoctoral fellow, you may be eligible to attend McGill as a postdoctoral research trainee.
 While at McGill, a postdoctoral research trainee can perform research only (may not register for courses or engage in clinical practice).
 Please see the Research Trainee section for more information.

 The following categories of employment are administered by the Academic Personnel Office.
-Prospective Research Associates and Visiting Scholars should apply through the McGill Department of their proposed supervisor and through the Academic Personnel Office, not through GPS.
+Prospective Research Associates and Visiting Scholars should apply through the McGill Department of their proposed supervisor and through the Academic Personnel Office.

 An individual with a Doctoral degree who is more than five years post-graduation can be employed as a Research Associate if he/she is a Canadian citizen or permanent resident.
 This is an employment category and cannot be filled by a foreign applicant without prior posting of the position and preference to Canadian applicants.

 - An individual who has been practicing a profession and is taking leave from that practice to obtain practical training/experience in research under the supervision of a McGill professor(s), which is not leading to a degree or fulfilling a requirement for a program leading to a medical specialization.

 - An individual employed at another institution who has prior research training and experience and who is coming to McGill to collaborate with a McGill professor on a research project.

 The conditions above do not meet the requirements for registration as a postdoctoral fellow as the individuals lack medical specialty or are more than five years post-degree/specialty certification.

 Faculty and staff who work with postdoctoral researchers should visit Working with Postdocs for a description of their responsibilities and instructions on how to fulfill them.
 Supervisors should also ensure that they're aware of the guiding principles and best practices pertinent to advising postdocs.